Quick Start¶

 clusters:

-- name: my-cluster
+- name: production

-description: My Kubernetes Cluster
+description: Production Kubernetes Cluster

 auth_method: kubeconfig

-kubeconfig_path: ~/.kube/config
+kubeconfig_path: /etc/kubeconfig/production.yaml

 is_active: true